lruneh/pdsnd_github/README.md

 PDSND

 ### Description
+This project was made as part of the course 'Programming for Data Science Nanodegree' on Udacity.com.
-This project promts the user for input and filters a chosen datafile's data according to these inptu.
+It promts the user for input and filters a chosen datafile's data according to these inptu.
 Then the data is analyzed and the results are printed to the user.
 Lastly, th euser is asked if he/she wishes to view the raw data.
 If the user answers "yes", five lines of raw data is printed, whereupon the user is again asked if he/she wishes to view more lines of raw data. this i repeated for as long as the user answers yes.

 ### Files used
 The project users the following files: